Brandon Lewis: Early parliamentary career

 In 2006, Lewis was selected as Conservative prospective parliamentary candidate in the Great Yarmouth constituency; he was elected at the 2010 general election, defeating sitting Labour MP Tony Wright with a majority of just over 4000 – a swing to the Conservatives of 8.7% in the seat which was number 66 on their list of target seats.
 Lewis had stood for Parliament on a "clean expenses pledge", pledging to be "completely open about my expenses".

 Lewis served on the Work and Pensions Select Committee and the Regulatory Reform Select Committee from his election until 2012.
 He has been a member of a number of all-party parliamentary groups, including time as the chair of the Local Growth group and co-chair of a group discussing coastal erosion.
 A report by the Local Growth group in September 2012, when it was chaired by Lewis, criticised the Government for an "uncoordinated" approach to its Local Enterprise Partnership policy which, according to Lewis, left "gaps and weaknesses".

 In 2010–2011 Lewis claimed just over £15,000 in accommodation expenses and in 2011–12 and 2012–13 he claimed just under £21,500 for accommodation.

 In the House of Commons he previously sat on the Work and Pensions Committee and the Regulatory Reform Committee.

-Lewis has run a variety of campaigns as Member of Parliament for Great Yarmouth.
-Campaigns have included opposing the removal of free bus passes for school children in Belton & Burgh Castle, cutting fuel duty, protecting Norfolk bus services, and improving Great Yarmouth railway station.
+Lewis ran a variety of campaigns as MP for Great Yarmouth, including cutting fuel duty, protecting Norfolk bus services, and improving Great Yarmouth railway station.